spjhon/MindMaps-MarkDown-Notes-Theory/notasCSS.md

 - A float pulls an element (often an image) to one side of its container, allowing the document flow to wrap around it

+- pseudo-element
+Special selectors that target certain parts of the document.
+These begin with a double-colon (::) syntax, though most browsers also support a single-colon syntax for backward compatibility.
+The most common pseudo-elements are ::before and ::after, which are used to insert content at the beginning or end of an element.